Yufeng-L/Tweets-Analysis/README.md

 Bascially we use tweepy to get the most recent 100 tweets based on user's desired input.
 Also, user can serach for someone's recent tweets.
 ## Scenario of this app:
-User A wants to know comments about the specific product such as Starbucks in this case, and they can get related tweets contain the key word "Starbucks".
-And then we use Google Natrual Language API to analyze those tweets to get positive/nagative feedbacks based on those texts.
+User A wants to know comments about the specific product such as Starbucks, and they can get related tweets contain the key word "Starbucks".
+For the latest implementation, we ask users to enter their desired keyword, and then the program can search for latest 100 tweets.
+Then we use Google Natrual Language API to analyze those tweets to get positive/nagative feedbacks based on those texts.

 ## Google Natural Language API

 - 1.Pre-work

  Before beginning our work, the first thing we have to do is prepareing the environment for Python development.
 Use command line like:pip install --upgrade google-cloud-storage to insrall some libraries for our project.
 The most important thing is if you want to run your program in a terminal or something else, you need to set the environment variable GOOGLE_APPLICATION_CREDENTIALS to the file path of the JSON file containing the service account key.
 This variable only applies to the current shell session.
 If you open a new shell, you need to set the file path again.

-- 2.Getting setiment from a text
+- 2.Getting sentiment from a text

  The Python program Google_API_sentiment.py gives an example of analyzing the sentiment of a simple text "Hello, world!".
 We will get the sentiment score and sentiment magnitude from this API.